 PTC's current operating status is as follows:

-- Spring registration is open.
+- Summer registration is open.

-- PTC is providing a mix of course options for the spring semester, including face-to-face classes and expanded hybrid and online options.
+- PTC is providing a mix of course options for the Summer semester, including face-to-face classes and expanded hybrid and online options.
 Courses with a lab, shop or clinical component will meet in person in small numbers as directed by faculty.